SLAM-Lab/LIPPo/README.md

-LIPPSim: Learning-based IP Power Simulation
+LIPPo: Learning-based IP Power Modeling
 ===================================================================

 This repository incorporates the source code of activity annotation